MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 There are multiple ways to create a new segment.
 This section describes how to build your own segment from scratch.
 You can also create a *quick segment* based on existing entities or make use of machine learning models to get *suggested segments*.
 More information: [Segments overview](segments.md).

 While creating a segment, you can save a draft.
-It will be saved as an inactive segment, and can't be activated it finished with a valid configuration.
+At the draft stage, a segment will be saved as an inactive segment.
+When the segment configuration is complete, _running_ the segment will activate it.
+Alternatively you can _activate_ a segment from the _all segments_ page.

 1. Go to the **Segments** page.

 1. Select **New** > **Build your own**.

-1. On to the segment builder page, you define the first rule.
-A rule consists of one or more conditions and defines a set of customers.
+1. On the segment builder page, you define or compose rules.
+A rule consists of one or more conditions that define a set of customers.

 1. In the **Rule1** section, choose an attribute of an entity you want filter customers by.
 There are two ways to choose attributes:
    - Review the list of available entities and attributes in the **Add to Rule** pane and select the **+** icon next to the attribute to add.
 Choose if you want to add the attribute to an existing rule or use it to create a new rule.